FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 Appendix 1 - LocalMktTz Type
 :::

 The valid values of attributes of the type LocalMktTz can be found at [IANA](https://www.iana.org/time-zones).
-In the FIXatdl schema a simple type, LocalMktTz_t, has been defined as a string which is restricted to the zone names of the TZ environment variable.
+In the FIXatdl&reg; schema a simple type, "LocalMktTz_t", has been defined as a string which is restricted to the zone names of the TZ environment variable.